dgrant/django_recipes/README.md

 Follow these steps to get the recipes site up and running.

-1. Checkout the project from svn.
+1. Fork or clone the project.
 1. Edit settings.py and set your DATABASE_ENGINE, DATABASE_USER, DATABASE_NAME, and DATABASE_PASSWORD.
 1. Run ./manage.py syncdb from the menu
 1. Run ./manage.py runserver